nssortega31-ui/CS_2_Acacia/README.md

 4. Wait for the Final Answer.

 # Input needed
+-Input x value and y value of the first point
+-Input x and y values of the second point

 # Sample Input
+Enter x1: 2
+Enter y1: 3
+Enter x2: 7
+Enter y2: 8

+The distance between the two points is: 7.07

 # Author
-Name: Ortega, Nathanielle Stephen S. ,
+Name: Ortega, Nathanielle Stephen S.

 Section: Acacia

 ##  Exit Ticket 🎫